StudentOfJS/query-plus/README.md

  - middleware - a function that accepts the json data, performs some action on the data and then returns it.
  - maxAge: the maximum time in ms that the data remains valid.

 Thanks to [Jake Archibald](https://github.com/jakearchibald) for creating [idb-keyval](https://github.com/jakearchibald/idb).
-We use it to store our data on indexedDB.
+Enabling us to easily access indexedDB with a really nice promise based api.